luau-lang/site/src/content/docs/reference/api.md

 }
 ```

-Original `example` arguments and values placed on stack are preserved in the continuation.
+Original `example` arguments and values placed on the stack are preserved in the continuation.
 If the called function did not yield, continuation is called immediately after.

 Continuation is allowed to repeatedly yield, but the state has to be tracked manually.